labajo/CIServer/Readme.txt

 8. Add FS dependency to read json files for swagger web.
 9. Add Restler dependency to have a rest client for sonar.
 10.Add Xml2Js dependency to convert xml into json.
+11.Add FeedPareser dependency to read rss feed from jenkins.